globulion/slv/INSTALL.md

              python setup.py install --prefix=$HOME

- II.3 Scientific Python with MKL
+ II.3 Scientific Python with MKL **(not necessary for solvshift to function properly, so this step can be skipped)**

       II.3.1 Scipy 0.12.1